nats-io/nats.ex/README.md

 ## Development

+Before running the tests make sure you have a locally running copy of `gnatsd` (`brew install gnatsd`).
+We currently use version `1.3.0` in CI, but anything higher than `0.9.6` should be fine.
-To run the tests the typical `mix test` will run all the basic unit tests.
+The typical `mix test` will run all the basic unit tests.

-You can also run the `multi_server` set of tests that test connectivity to different `gnatsd` with different configurations.
+You can also run the `multi_server` set of tests that test connectivity to different `gnatsd` configurations.
 You can run these with `mix test --only multi_server`.
+The tests will tell you how to start the different configurations.

 There are also some property-based tests that generate a lot of test cases.
 You can tune how many test cases by setting the environment variable `N=200 mix test --only property` (default it 100).